 “It would be nice to have some extra cash, and maybe get an employee discount.”

-Applying for Seasonal Retail Work
+Applying for Seasonal Work

 The next day I turned in an application and within a week I was hired.
 The hiring process consisted of a formal written application followed by a group interview and call back with an offer (pending a formal background check).

 I found the process was a little less stressful than a typical on-on-one job interview because it was seasonal with no guarantee to stay on after the season was over.
 The group interview was conducted also due to high volume of applicants being vetted and hired.
 There were about 6 people in my group.

 Working in retail skills will vary based on which role you enter.
 I asked to run the cash register, as I have previous experience as a grocery store cashier, and that’s what I was hired for.
 My first day on the job was right before Halloween, but I later learned that seasonal workers were hired as early as the first week of October.

-When is the Retail Season?
+When is the Season?

 If you are wanting to work a retail job, my advice would be to start inquiring in mid-August.
 I have since seen some stores begin to post seasonal jobs that early (both in person and online).